 Church Planting Missionary, Rio de Janeiro, Brazil

-- Currently serving as Preaching Minister, Oak Hills Church, San Antonio, TX
+- Currently serving as Senior Minister, Oak Hills Church, San Antonio, TX

 To meet Max in person: Max greets visitors between worship services at Oak Hills Church in San Antonio, TX, when he is preaching.
 Please check the church preaching schedule or call the church office at (210) 698-6868 to confirm the dates you plan to visit.
 Any published speaking engagement or preaching date is subject to last minute change without notice.
 For worship times, directions, and schedule, visit the Oak Hills website: oakhillschurch.com.

 About Max’s speaking schedule: Visit the Oak Hills Church website to view Max’s preaching schedule.
-Max and senior minister Randy Frazee share preaching responsibilities, with Max typically schedule to preach during the winter and spring months, and Randy during the summer and fall.
 For information on Max’s speaking engagements away from Oak Hills, visit the events calendar on MaxLucado.com.

 To request Max Lucado as a speaker at a church, event, or conference: Our deadline for invitations is August 1 for events taking place the following calendar year.
 Invitations should be in writing, either by email or standard mail, and must include all pertinent details: information about the inviting organization, dates, times, number of messages, location, anticipated audience.
 We plan only one year in advance.